kxptech/cloud-and-scalability/HA.md

 - `Classic Load Balancer (CLB)`: It is the most cost-effective solution and do simple load balance (`round-robin`).
 Return 504 if your service is not available.

+Instances monitored by ELBs are reported as InService/OutOfService

 ### X-Forwarded-For Header

 If you want to discover you user's `public ip address` when your application is inside a load balancer you must get the `x-forwarded-for` header.